neumino/neumino.github.io/movies.md

-### A Christmas Prince: The Royal Baby
+### Trauma Center
-*Released on 2019-12-05, vote average 7*
+*Released on 2019-12-06, vote average 8.3*

-Christmas brings the ultimate gift to Aldovia: a royal baby.
-But first, Queen Amber must help her family and kingdom by finding a missing peace treaty.
+Lt.
+Wakes is a vengeful police detective determined to solve the murders of his partner and an informant, and joins forces with a witness injured during the shootings.
+After the killers pursue the witness across the abandoned floor of a hospital, she confirms Wakes&#39;s worst fears.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/RK0zCsxBG3U?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/Y2DrOhVpPZo?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>